Beware Batu Cave Monkeys! Helpful Tips For Visitors

 There are rare occasions that the monkeys turn aggressive and bite.

-Monkey bites can be serious.
-You must immediately drop or let go of anything that they grab onto.
+Monkey bites can be severe.
+You must immediately drop or let go of anything that they grab.
 It can be your water bottle or even a backpack.

 The monkeys consider tug-of-war to be a challenge and may bite your hand before they let go!